tidymodels/embed/tests/testthat/_snaps/woe.md

       woe_models <- prep(rec, training = credit_tr)
     Condition
       Warning:
-      Some columns used by `step_woe()` have categories with less than 10 values: 'Home', 'Job'
+      Some columns used by `step_woe()` have categories with fewer than 10 values: "Home" and "Job"

 ---